The schedule of this track is more flexible, and is especially suited for students opting for a major.

 The first year of the programme consists mainly of restricted choice elective courses.
 In consultation with the track coordinator, you choose an individually tailored set of elective courses from physics and related disciplines (36 EC in total).
 Examples are:

-In the General Physics and Astronomy - Computational Physics of Soft and Living Matter route you get to choose 18 ECs from any MSc programme in Amsterdam.
+In the General Physics and Astronomy - Computational Physics of Complex Systems route you get to choose 18 ECs from any MSc programme in Amsterdam.
 Some recommendations are:

 At the end of the first year of the programme, you will kick off work on your Master's project, which will take your second year.
 This project amounts to 60 ECs, and